1 of

 Notes

-• [a] In his sepoltuario, Francesco della Foresta notes that the inscription on Coluccio's tomb were facing toward the Cappella Maggiore, that is, toward the liturgical east.
+• [a] In his sepoltuario, Francesco della Foresta notes that Coluccio's tomb was just inside the main door and that the inscription faced the Cappella Maggiore, that is, toward the liturgical east.

 • [b] Given that the tomb inscription carries no date, it is very likely that Coluccio commissioned it himself.

-• [c] According to the Priorista Mariani, the last male descendant, Simone di Benedetto Salutate died in 1602 and his estate went to the foundling hospital.
+• [c] According to the Priorista Mariani, the last male descendant, Simone di Benedetto Salutati died in 1602, and his estate went to the foundling hospital of the Innocenti, who in turn gave it to the confraternity of the sacrament that met in S. Romolo.

 • [d] The Ospedale degli Innocenti conceded the Salutati tomb to the Compagnia del Sacramento di San Romolo.